topada/FHP-IO-topolade-algorithm/README.md

 * [**Python Mode for Processing**](https://github.com/jdf/processing.py#python-mode-for-processing) by Johnatan Feinberg
 * **Crosshatch Image** – which is included in this repo

-To execute the **topolade algorithm** copy and open this repos processing sketch with Processing.
-Be sure to switch to the python mode.
+To execute the **topolade algorithm** copy and open this repos processing sketch **topoplade** with Processing.
+Be sure to switch to the python mode once installed.

 ##What it does